dominicrodger/django-tinycontent/docs/index.rst

 The name of the content block can also be a context variable, using both the simple and the complex variants.

+Content blocks themselves can be added and edited using Django's admin interface.
+If a block with the name given in the template tag cannot be found, either nothing is rendered (if using ``tinycontent_simple``), or the text between ``tinycontent`` and ``endtinycontent`` is rendered (if using the more complex variant).

 .. _django-boxes: https://github.com/eldarion/django-boxes